The future of VRM: partnering with CVE issuers.

 - Help create a consistent global language for exploitability classification.

-- Note: This is not a competing scoring system; it’s a tiny metadata addition with outsized impact.
+- Note: this is a small metadata addition with outsized impact.
+No new scoring system involved.

 Roadmap for VRM 3.x